cfengine/documentation/reference/promise-types/files.markdown

 **Description**: List of acceptable group names or ids for the file, or regexes to match

-A list of anchored regular expressions, any of which must match the entire group.
+A list of [anchored][anchored] regular expressions, any of which must match the entire group.

 **Type**: `slist`